 Arriving in the U.S.

-Upon admission (initial and re-entry) into the U.S., you will receive an I-94 card (see the sample).
-Before you leave the U.S. immigration area, check to make sure your I-94 card, and those of your dependents, are marked correctly.
-The card should indicate visa classification and the length of time each person is allowed to stay in the U.S. For F or J visa classifications, the duration should be noted as "D/S" meaning duration of status.
+Upon admission (initial and re-entry) into the U.S., you will have received an I-94 card, or if you have arrived very recently be able to recall your I-94 card on-line.
+We would encourage you to review your I-94 information to make sure you and those of your dependents, are marked correctly.
+Your I-94 information should indicate visa classification and the length of time each person is allowed to stay in the U.S. For F or J visa classifications, the duration should be noted as "D/S" meaning duration of status.
 For all other non-immigrant visa classifications, it will be date specific according to your immigration document.
-You should keep this I-94 card securely in your passport during your stay in the U.S.

 Departing the U.S.